 To appoint another person as your power of attorney in New Jersey, you must complete and submit the state’s official Power of Attorney form.
-This is a complex document, a qualified New Jersey lawyer should handle its completion.
-Your lawyer will be able to ensure that you set up your power of attorney in the appropriate manner, so that: your power of attorney is valid, and your elected representative can utilize it if doing so becomes necessary; and Your power of attorney best protects your legal rights and financial interests.
+This is a complex document, and it will be beneficial for you to have a qualified New Jersey lawyer handle its completion.
+Your lawyer will be able to ensure that you set up your power of attorney in the appropriate manner, so that your power of attorney is valid, and your elected representative can utilize it if doing so becomes necessary.
+Your power of attorney best protects your legal rights and financial interests.

 CONTACT OUR NEW JERSEY ESTATE PLANNING LAWYER TODAY

-To get immediate assistance with your estate planning needs, please contact our law firm today by calling 732-783-5446.
-From our office in the heart of Milltown, we represent clients all around Central New Jersey, including in Bridgewater, Princeton, Freehold Township, Edison, Middletown, and New Brunswick.
+To get immediate assistance with your estate planning needs, please contact the Law Office of Jordan B. Rickards today by calling 732-783-5446.
+From our office in the heart of Milltown, we represent clients all around Central New Jersey, including in Bridgewater, Princeton, Freehold Township, Edison, Middletown, and New Brunswick, and beyond.